LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

 You may be noticed that the code imports Types (and class files) directly from the relative path using ES Modules syntax.
 Deno supports the absolute path and HTTPS URLs too.

-My next point is the environment variable which is use for setting the API endpoints at run time.
-Deno lets developers access environment variables via ```Deno.env``` object.
-Please note that access to environment variables is only possible if the Deno process is running with **--allow-env* env var permissions flag.
+My next point is the environment variable which is used for setting the API endpoints at run time.
+Deno lets developers access environment variables via the ```Deno.env``` object.
+Please note that access to environment variables is only possible if the Deno process is running with the **--allow-env* env var permissions flag.

 You can find more detail about Deno features above from the following resources:
 * [Deno: Importing & Exporting example](https://examples.deno.land/import-export)